 ACM Research was incorporated in California in 1998 and redomesticated in Delaware in 2016.
 We perform strategic planning, marketing, and financial activities at our global corporate headquarters in Fremont, California.
-ACM Research is neither a PRC operating company nor do we conduct our operations in the PRC through the use of VIEs.
+ACM Research is neither a mainland China operating company nor do we conduct our operations in mainland China through the use of VIEs.

 We supply advanced, innovative capital equipment developed for the global semiconductor industry.
-Fabricators of advanced integrated circuits, or chips, can use our wetcleaning and other front-end processing tools in numerous steps to improve product yield, even at increasingly advanced process nodes.
-We have designed these tools for use in fabricating foundry, logic and memory chips, including DRAM 3D NAND-flash memory chips, and compound semiconductor chips.
+Fabricators of advanced integrated circuits, or chips, can use our wet-cleaning and other frontend processing tools in numerous steps to improve product yield, even at increasingly advanced process nodes.
+We have designed these tools for use in fabricating foundry, logic and memory chips, including DRAM 3D NAND-flash memory chips, power semiconductor and compound semiconductor chips.
 We also develop, manufacture and sell a range of advanced packaging tools to wafer assembly and packaging customers.